What color grapes can be used to make white wine?

 Before fermentation (ideally, shortly after they’re harvested and brought to the winery).

-What techniques can a winemaker use to clarify the must of a white wine?
+What three techniques can a winemaker use to clarify the must of a white wine?

 What can happen to a white wine if the winemaker does not clarify the must adequately?

 Unpleasant aromas can form from microbiological issues and fermentation may stop.

 Why do some winemakers choose not to over-clarify their white wine musts?

 Some winemakers believe that having a small amount of grape solids in a fermenting must will make the resulting wine less prone to oxidation; additionally, they feel these solids will contribute complex flavors and a more pleasing texture to the final wine.

 What is the most commonly used yeast strain in winemaking?

 This yeast strain is preferred because of its hardiness against SO2 and elevated levels of alcohol.